francescoimola/my-site/_notes/works/tedx-greenwich.md

 ## License

-[This](#event_image){: .internal-link} photograph on this page is credited to TEDx University on <a href="https://flic.kr/p/2mGZF7n" target="_blank" rel="noopener noreferrer">Flickr</a>.
+[This](#event_image){: .internal-link} photograph on this page is credited to TEDx University of Greenwich on <a href="https://flic.kr/p/2mGZF7n" target="_blank" rel="noopener noreferrer">Flickr</a>.
 The TEDx Logo, visual design, and branding is licensed to <a href="https://www.ted.com/about/programs-initiatives/tedx-program" target="_blank" rel="noopener noreferrer">TED</a>.
-Source code for the 2021 Programme site is available on <a href="https://glitch.com/edit/#!/journeys-tedx" target="_blank" rel="noopener noreferrer">Glitch</a> licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/" target="_blank" rel="noopener noreferrer">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.
+Source code for the 2021 Programme site is available on <a href="https://glitch.com/edit/#!/journeys-tedx" target="_blank" rel="noopener noreferrer">Glitch</a> and is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/" target="_blank" rel="noopener noreferrer">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.